 I am a political and cultural sociologist.
-My work aims to advance understandings of the dynamics of controversy, with an emphasis on the institutional orders, or cultural fields, of media, protest, and politics.
-I earned my PhD in sociology from the University of California, Irvine in 2016, under the supervision of Dr. Francesca Polletta (Chair), Dr. Edwin Amenta, and Dr. Evan Schofer.
-After filing my dissertation, Speaking for the Public: How the media constructed controversy and consensus about abortion from 1972 through 1994 (12/11/2015), I moved to Berlin, Germany to begin a position as a Visiting Researcher at the Department of Sociology and the Centre for Citizenship, Social Pluralism, and Religious Diversity at the University of Potsdam.
-I currently work as a Research Associate in the Department of Social Sciences at the Humboldt-Universität in Berlin.
+My work aims to advance understandings of the dynamics of controversy, with an emphasis on the institutional orders (or cultural fields) of media, protest, and politics.
+I earned my PhD in sociology from the University of California – Irvine in 2016, under the supervision of Dr. Francesca Polletta (Chair), Dr. Edwin Amenta, and Dr. Evan Schofer.
+After filing my dissertation, Speaking for the Public: How the media constructed controversy and consensus about abortion from 1972 through 1994 (2015), I moved to Berlin, Germany to begin a position as a Visiting Researcher at the Department of Sociology and the Centre for Citizenship, Social Pluralism, and Religious Diversity at the University of Potsdam.
+I currently work as a Postdoctoral Research Associate in the Department of Political Sociology and Social Policy at the Humboldt-Universität in Berlin.

 Field Exams: Political Sociology, with honors, & the Sociology of Culture.

-2000-2004 B.A.
-Sociology (with honors) and Africana Studies; Minor in History, New York University (Magna Cum Laude)
+2004 B.A.
+Sociology, with honors, and Africana Studies; Minor in History, New York University, NY (Magna Cum Laude)

 GARDNERB [at] HU-BERLIN [dot] DE